UPPMAX/programming_formalisms/docs/literature/README.md

-13 |Automate Hyper-Parameter Optimisation and Model Selection 14 |Continuously Measure Model Quality and Performance 15 |Share Status and Outcomes of Experiments Within the Team 16 |Use Versioningfor Data, Model, Configurations and Training Scripts 17 |Run Automated Regression Tests
+13 |Automate Hyper-Parameter Optimisation and Model Selection 14 |Continuously Measure Model Quality and Performance 15 |Share Status and Outcomes of Experiments Within the Team 16 |Use versioning for Data, Model, Configurations and Training Scripts 17 |Run Automated Regression Tests
 18 |Use Continuous Integration
 19 |Use Static Analysis to Check Code Quality